TheModdedChicken/VSM-Suite/README.md

 A general utility and helper plugin for other mods.

 ## VS-Online (Mod)
-An online multiplayer mod which extends the base game LAN functionality, allowing for Steam friends to join.
+A multiplayer mod which extends the base game LAN functionality, allowing for true online multiplayer.